-Consider the options
+Consider the Options

 The distribution choices available to you depend on the balance in your account and your plan's cashout amount for small account balances (maximum \$5,000).
-For your plan's cashout amount, see Section A of the distribution request form or contact your Plan Administrator.
+For your plan's cashout amount, please contact your plan administrator.

 - If your vested account balance does not exceed your plan's cashout amount, your benefit must be distributed as a lump sum or a rollover.
 If you do not provide instructions, your vested balance will remain in the plan until your plan's next cashout date and then be paid as follows.
 If your vested balance is \$1,000 or less on the cashout date, a check will automatically be sent to your last known address.
-If your vested balance is over \$1,000, but not over your plan's cashout amount on the cashout date, Federal law requires that your benefit be rolled over to an individual retirement account set up in your name.
+If your vested balance is over \$1,000, but not over your plan's cashout amount on the cashout date, federal law requires that your benefit be rolled over to an individual retirement account set up in your name.
 Cashout dates are scheduled at least once per year.
 Prior to the cashout date, a letter describing your options will be sent to your last known address. - If your vested account balance exceeds your plan's cashout amount, you can choose any of the benefit options your plan provides.
 If you do not provide instructions, your money will remain in the plan until you are required to begin taking distributions.